2 14-inch thin crust pizza (or 2 balls of dough)

 So many great pizza dough recipes need time.
 And time isn’t always on our side.
-This dough was originally used to make a French bread, but it’s perfect as a thin and crispy pizza dough.
-A thin dough works great when you want to highlight flavorful pizza toppings (I like it with the Honey Pomodoro Topping on the following page)…or when you simply don’t have much time.
+This dough was originally used to make French bread, but it’s perfect as a thin and crispy pizza dough.
+A thin crust pizza dough works great when you want to highlight flavorful pizza toppings …or when you simply don’t have much time.

 - 1 ½ cups warm water

 - 1 teaspoon sugar